YellowOnion/steam-runtime-tools/docs/steam-compat-tool-interface.md

 unless this is set to the game's top-level directory.

 Launch options are appended to the command-line.
-The special token `%command%` in Steam games' launch options is not used here.
+The special token `%command%` in Steam games' launch options is not currently used here, but feature request [steam-for-linux#6046][] is a request for this limitation to be removed.